 WARNING: If the overnight temperature is expected to go below freezing for an extended period, you must winterize the motorhome.
 Please follow the instructions in the fresh water system (winter operation and freeze damage) section of this guide.
-(See also page 38)
+You will be liable for all freeze damage to the motorhome.
+(See also page 45)